 Thrombocytosis (>500,000 platelets/dL) can be observed in patients with cancer of the lung, breast, digestive organs, or reproductive organs.
 This thrombocytosis leads to the following two phenomena:

 Cutaneous paraneoplastic findings include the following:

 Acanthosis nigricans and dermic melanosis are similar but differ by location.
 Dermic melanosis is diffuse; acanthosis nigricans usually is accompanied by confluent papillomas and affects the oral, umbilical, axillary, and inguinal areas.
 Three types of acanthosis nigricans are described: benign, pseudoacanthosis, and malignant.
-Unlike the benign form, which tends to develop slowly, the malignant form is characterized by rapid growth of hyperkeratotic warts (Leser-Trélat sign consists of multiple seborrheic keratoses (black, brown, or tan), often pruritic, primarily on the thorax and dorsum.
+Unlike the benign form, which tends to develop slowly, the malignant form is characterized by sudden onset of extensive lesions with rapid growth.
+Leser-Trélat sign consists of multiple seborrheic keratoses (black, brown, or tan), often pruritic, primarily on the thorax and dorsum.

 This is a heterogeneous group of disorders characterized by clinical signs that vary greatly according to the specific disorder, as follows:

 One or more neurological paraneoplastic syndromes may be present in patients with cancer, especially those suffering from lung cancer.
 Neuropathies may be sensory, motor, or mixed.

 Sensory neuropathy, which usually affects only patients with lung cancer, originates from ganglionic degeneration, and its onset is characterized by paresthesias and tabeticlike pain, acute hyporeflexia with a reduction of proprioceptive sensitivity and ataxia (both static and dynamic), vibratory anesthesia, deafness, cutaneous hypoesthesia or anesthesia, dysgeusia, and dysosmia.